 A Matricula Consular is an official Mexican government identification document.
-Other countries offer similar IDs, sometimes called consular identification (CID) cards.
+Other countries, such as Guatemala and Argentina, offer similar IDs.
 Consulates in the United States offer them.
 If you come from another country and don't have a U.S. or state government issued ID, visit your country's consulate for more information about how to get an ID card, and check with the banks and credit unions about whether they accept it.